top of page

 Different Types Of Physical Therapy

-Physical therapy is divided into two types of treatments: active physical therapy and passive physical therapy.
+Physical therapy is often divided into two types of treatments: active physical therapy and passive physical therapy.

 Active Physical Therapy: